-From the outside looking in, the fact I’ve recently been diagnosed with Motor Neuron Disease can seem rather depressing: Over the next few years my body, but not my brain, will shut down till I potentially can’t breathe or – if I use a mechanical ventilator – till I become Locked-In, unable to move.
+From the outside looking in, the fact I’ve recently been diagnosed with Motor Neurone Disease can seem rather depressing: Over the next few years my body, but not my brain, will shut down till I potentially can’t breathe or – if I use a mechanical ventilator – till I become Locked-In, unable to move.

 I want to take every Hi-Tech support possible with me into the Void; I don’t just want to survive in there, I want to THRIVE!

-And I also want to force some light into the Dark Void, push back the Nothingness, and populate it with cyberspace, Virtual Reality, Augmented Reality and Artificial Intelligence – with modern technology there is no reason why I must be isolated, lonely or unstimulated.
+And I want to force some light into the Dark Void, push back the Nothingness, and populate it with cyberspace, Virtual Reality, Augmented Reality and Artificial Intelligence – with modern technology there is no reason why I must be isolated, lonely or unstimulated.

-And send it back to you.
+And I’ll send it back out of the Void, back to you.